 The following scores will be accumulated during the course of the semester: Homework, Laboratory, Discussion, Exam 1, Exam 2, Exam 3, Final Exam, Final Exam.
-The course grade will be the weighted average of Homework at 15%, Laboratory at 15%, Discussion at 10%, and the four highest exam scores of the five listed above at 15% each.
-No make up exams will be given.
+The course grade will be the weighted average of Laboratory at 15%, Discussion at 10%, Homework at 10%, and the four highest exam scores of the five listed above at 16.25% each.